aKaReZa75/Question_and_Answer/README.md

 # Question and Answer
-In this repository, your questions are answered.
+In this repository, you can ask questions that don't fit into other categories or repositories.
-If needed, separate videos are recorded to address your questions in detail.
+I'll provide answers and, if necessary, record videos to address your questions in detail.
-Related files and video responses to your questions are included in this repository.
+Related files for your questions will also be included here.

 # 💻 How to Use Git and GitHub